Lutefisk is among Norway’s most talked-about foods, having spurred decades of debates over its origins and flavor.

 No matter its true origins, lutefisk clearly took firm roots in Norwegian culture – and it’s here to stay.

-It’s said that about half of all Norwegian immigrants moved to the US to escape lutefisk, while the other half did so to spread its joys.
+It’s said that about half of all Norwegian immigrants moved to the US to escape lutefisk, while the other half did so to share its tastiness with the world.

-During the early-to-mid 19th century, large Norwegian migrations to the US began, many focused on midwestern states such as Wisconsin and Minnesota (which, today, are the top two states with the highest Norwegian-American population).
+During the early-to-mid 19th century, large Norwegian migrations to the US began, many taking root in midwestern states such as Wisconsin and Minnesota (which, today, are the top two states with the highest Norwegian-American population).

 Scandinavian- and Norwegian-American households often serve lutefisk for festivities, too; typically on Thanksgiving and Christmas.

-In the midwestern states, the fish can actually be found at local supermarkets, or served at Norwegian churches, traditionally between October and the end of the year.
+In the midwestern states, the fish can actually be found at local supermarkets, or served at Norwegian churches as part of community gatherings.